ssagroup/decimalfactor/README.md

 # Additional Info

-This extension use cron job for getting data from old orders
+This extension uses cron job to get data from old orders
 ![Alt text](https://raw.githubusercontent.com/ssagroup/decimalfactor/master/docs/CronConfigSettings.png "cron settings")

 Cron extracts data in parts (as default CRON_BATCH = 100)

-This extension has additional methods for getting data from any place of your magento
+This extension has additional methods to get data from any place of your Magento

 `$orderId` you order entity_id
 ```